Tick bite forces woman to become 'accidentally vegan'

 On her "throne" positioned in the middle of her Old Bonalbo home, she spends a lot of time sitting, almost breathless, and dreams of eating melted cheese on pizza.

-With skin and heart conditions she was bitten by a paralysis tick in 2008 which caused such severe food allergies she became an accidental vegan.
+With pre-existing skin and heart conditions, she was bitten by a paralysis tick in 2008 which caused such severe food allergies she became an accidental vegan.

 "Ten years ago I was bitten behind the ear by a paralysis tick," Ms Taylor said.
 "It was left on overnight and when I woke I had a severe asthma attack, it was a doozy.